dynamsoft-docs/document-viewer-docs/api/interface/idocument/savepdfsettings.md

 Specify the creation date.

-Please note that the argument should be `D:YYYYMMDDHHmmSS`, like `D:20230101085959`.
+Please note that the parameter should be in the format `D:YYYYMMDDHHmmSSOHH'mm'`, such as `D:20230101085959-08'00'`.
+It also supports the older format `D:YYYYMMDDHHmmSS`, like `D:20230101085959`; in this case, the system will automatically add the corresponding time zone information, for example, `D:20230101085959-08'00'`.

 ### keyWords